 When the narrator has finished the ‘first draft,’ listen to every word of every chapter.
 Ask for important changes (especially if it is hard to hear something), but don’t be a nit-picker.

-An important piece of advice would be to pick an experienced narrator.
+Try to pick an experienced narrator.
 True, some book has to be the narrator’s first.
 However, if it’s their first and your first, it may not be a good combination.
 I did not grasp how hard it was to hear the male voices that my first narrator did, and we ended up redoing parts of the book after it was issued.
 (ACX allows this – once.)
 Clearly the narrator was very professional; she wanted it right as much as I did.
 We’ve worked together again and will in the future, but we both wished we had been more experienced to start!

 The book I have been happiest with was done by a male narrator.
-I had not considered this, since my protagonist is a woman.
+I had not initially considered this, since my protagonist is a woman.
 Finally, I listened to several males voices and asked Michael Spence to audition.
 When the book (When the Carny Camy to Town) was issued I described his voice to friends as being smooth as melted butter, but with inflections.
 It was also the first of the Jolie Gentil series to be read rather than acted, and I liked it this way.
 Michael did Behind the Walls (for which ACX paid a bonus).

 With Ground to a Halt, eighth book in the series, I decided to pay the narrator up front rather than do a royalty split.
 This means I keep all royalties.
 Since the audio books are selling better all the time, this seemed like a smart investment.